PaKicek/PaKicek/README.md

-- 👋 Hi, I’m PaKicek (my real name is Kirill by the way)
+- 👋 Hi, I’m @PaKicek
-- 👀 I’m interested in learning algorithms
+- 👀 I’m interested in learning algorithms and programming
-- 🌱 I’m currently learning C/С++, Computer Science
+- 🌱 I’m currently learning C# and .NET
-- 💞️ I’m looking to collaborate on ...
-(I don't think I'll collaborate on anything yet)
 - 📫 How to reach me: @PaKicek on Telegram or pakicek on Discord
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: ...
-(I'll add something here later)

 - TODO: Upload 13th, 14th and 15th works of C/C++ course (1st semester, 3-4 stream)